11 Jolly holiday marketing ideas to drive sales this season

 Or, if you’re a consultant, offer an in-depth consultation or first meeting as a stand-alone product.
 Your current customers can buy it for a friend or person in their network.
 Again, you could end up with a new customer.

-Cross-promotions are an extremely popular marketing tactic any time of year.
-Even large corporations use partnerships to drive more sales.
+Cross-promotions are an extremely popular marketing tactic, any time of the year, but especially as part of your holiday marketing campaign.
+Everyone from small businesses to large corporations use partnerships to drive more sales.

 Then — and here’s the best part — send a cross-promotion email to both of your subscriber lists.
-This opens up the opportunity for you to market to an entirely new group!
+This opens up the opportunity for you to market to an entirely new audience.

 Check out this example of holiday marketing cross-promo between Starbucks and Uber Eats.
 I’m guessing they sold a lot of coffee and deliveries from these emails.

 Bring it all together with a party for everyone!
-There’s no downside to getting everyone together for the holidays.
-And if you can associate it with your business, all the better.
+There’s no downside to getting everyone together for some holiday cheer.
+And if you can associate it with your business to boost your online presence, all the better.

 Not everyone knows about the traditions and celebrations surrounding Hanukkah.
 If you do, take the opportunity to educate your audience.
-Use the 8 days to encourage them to be charitable and learn more about the Jewish faith.
+Use the eight days to encourage people to be charitable and learn more about the Jewish faith.

-For example, the headphones company AfterShokz sent this email wishing a happy Hanukkah to everyone who celebrates and suggesting 8 ways to spread light this season.
+For example, the headphones company AfterShokz sent this email wishing a happy Hanukkah to everyone who celebrates and suggesting eight ways to spread light this season.

 Not every holiday marketing email should be intended for sales.
 It’s a great opportunity to connect with your customers as people with families and traditions.